Ban on workplace discrimination

 Positive differential treatment

 The provision in the Equality and Anti-Discrimination Act regarding positive differential treatment allows for occasions of differential treatment if this benefits underrepresented groups.
 Generally, it is illegal to place importance on, for example, gender, disability or ethnicity when hiring labour.
 If a group is underrepresented in the workplace, and the reason behind this is that this group experience barriers, temporary measures to counter the barriers may be allowed.
-The Act identifies three conditions that must be met for such differential treatment to be allowed: The differential treatment must a) have a fair purpose, b) be necessary in order to achieve the purpose, and c) not be disproportionately invasive to those who are discriminated against.
+Three conditions must be met for such differential treatment to be allowed: The differential treatment must have a fair purpose, be necessary in order to achieve the purpose, and not be disproportionately invasive to those who are discriminated against.

 Examples of temporary measures that may be allowed if the terms are met can be: